Networked Communication for Decentralised Agents in Mean-Field Games: Introduction

+Our main contribution is that we introduce decentralised, networked communication to the mean-field framework, allowing us to address all of our desiderata.
+Communication networks have had success in other multi-agent settings, removing the reliance on inflexible, centralised structures \citep{distributed_consensus,double,finite_consensus,comm_efficient_networked,finite_no_policy,off_policy,decentralised_review,marlreview,distributed_review}.
+We use the network in a scheme whereby agents can adopt policies communicated to them from neighbours.
+We show that as well as allowing us to learn without the assumption of access to centrally provided information, the communication network brings two important benefits.
+Firstly, populations using our networked communication scheme can learn faster than agents learning entirely independently.
+Secondly, the networked architecture affords robustness to unexpected failures of decentralised learners and changes in population size.

+It may appear counter-intuitive to offer a policy communication algorithm in a setting that is non-cooperative.
+We offer a number of responses to pre-empt such concerns:

-We address \textit{all} of these desiderata by novelly introducing a communication network to the MFG setting.
-Communication networks have had success in other multi-agent settings, removing the reliance on inflexible, centralised structures \citep{decentralised_review,marlreview,distributed_review}.
-We focus on `coordination games', where agents can increase their individual rewards by following the same strategy as others and therefore have an incentive to communicate policies, even if the MFG setting itself is technically non-cooperative.
-Thus our work can be applied to real-world problems in e.g. traffic signal control, formation control in swarm robotics, and consensus and synchronisation e.g. for sensor networks \cite{10757965}.
+\begin{itemize} \item As already mentioned, most methods for solving MFGs involve a central learner pushing its policy to the rest of the population.
+This is also a type of communication, and there is no reason selfish agents should want to accept identical policies from a central node any more than they should want to selectively adopt policies communicated by neighbours. \item Prior work by \citet{policy_mirror_independent} compared the theoretical sample guarantees of central-agent and independent-learning algorithms for solving stationary MFGs which satisfy more of our desired characteristics than any other works, in that they learn online from the empirical distribution of the finite population from a non-episodic run of the empirical system.
+This presents an excellent opportunity for us to compare the sample guarantees of our networked algorithm, of which these two alternative architectures can be seen as special cases, within this existing theoretical context. \item In our experiments we focus on \textit{coordination games}, where agents can increase their individual rewards by following the same strategy as others and therefore inherently have an incentive to communicate policies, even if the MFG setting itself is technically non-cooperative.
+Thus our work can be applied to real-world problems in e.g. traffic signal control, formation control in swarm robotics, and consensus and synchronisation e.g. for sensor networks \citep{10757965}.
+Nevertheless we find no need to make a distinction in our theoretical analysis, which holds across all types of non-cooperative MFG. \end{itemize}

+{We also pre-empt objections that communication with neighbours might violate the anonymity that is characteristic of the mean-field paradigm, by emphasising that the communication in our algorithm takes place outside of the ongoing learning-and-updating parts of each iteration.
+Thus the core learning assumptions of the mean-field paradigm are unaffected, as they essentially apply at a different level of abstraction (a convenient approximation) to the reality we face of $N$ agents that interact within the same environment.
+Indeed, prior works have combined networks with mean-field theory in different ways, such as using a mean field to describe adaptive dynamical networks \citep{berner2023adaptive}. }